Environmental Justice, Transit and Infrastructure

 Required Expansions to Prevent Environmental Impact: Approved an ordinance requiring polluting expansions to mitigate their environmental impact, a significant win for environmental justice advocates in Phillips and the Northside and Southside Green Zones.

-Electrical Vehicle Stations: Approved $700,000 for charging station design and construction in 2023, with an additional $730,000 allocated for stations across Minneapolis in 2024.
+Electrical Vehicle Stations: Approved $700,000 for charging station design and construction in 2023, with an additional $730,000 allocated for stations across Minneapolis in 2024, and $154,609 in 2025.

 In 2022, we made significant investments in the Southside Green Zone: